-Gates pose a unique problem to fence line fiber-optic sensor cable deployment because they are designed to move.
+Gates pose a unique complexity to fence line sensor cable deployment because they are designed to move.
 While this does pose a challenge, sensor cable can still be deployed to protect a gate if the following points are kept in mind:

-- Gates are sources of nuisance alarms during high wind conditions when they are allowed to swing on their hinges and bang into restraining posts, locking mechanisms or their own latches.
+- Gates can be a source of nuisance alarms during high wind conditions when they are allowed to swing on their hinges and bang into restraining posts, locking mechanisms or their own latches.
 Therefore, secure all gates against as much unintended movement as possible. - Install and use an alarm disabling circuit whenever a gate equipped with sensor cable is opened or closed for authorized access. - Establish a separate zone for any gate to maintain a secure perimeter while a gate is open.
 In addition, use care to reinforce sections of the fence leading to the gate(s) by adding additional structural support or posts.
 Separate the gate hinge post and fabric supporting posts as necessary.
-This is recommended to prevent or reduce vibrations transmitted from the gate to the sections of the fence with active sensor cable.
+Isolating the gate from the fence is recommended to prevent or reduce vibrations transmitted from the gate to the sections of the fence with active sensor cable.